Pythium in turfgrass: Cultural control

 Kentucky bluegrass and Fescue are less susceptible to Pythium blight than Perennial ryegrass and Bentgrass.
 Creating an environment that includes adequate drainage, good air movement, and balanced fertility will help prevent the disease.
 Removing dew during hot and humid weather will also help prevent Pythium.
 Dew can be removed from the grass from mowing, using a backpack blower, or dragging a hose across the grass.
 Install an internal drainage system if you have severe drainage problems.
 Improve air circulation (Installing fans, removing trees or shrubs) and avoid irrigation practices that will leave moisture on the grass blades for extended periods of time.
 An adequate aeration program will relieve compaction and improve drainage.
-Aeration should annually disrupt between 15-20% of the total surface area.
+Aeration should annually disrupt between 15 and 20% of the total surface area.
 Be sure that you are not applying excess nitrogen to your soil.
 Avoid using quick release fertilizers, try using slow release ammonium sources.
 If your soil pH is above 6.5 then use ammonium sulfate, which will acidify your soil.
 Most balanced fertility programs for Kentucky Bluegrass lawns will consist of applying 2-5 lbs of nitrogen per 1000 sqft a year.